artsmia/lume/blog/Meet-the-team.md

 # Meet the Team

-The Minneapolis Institute of Art (Mia) received a (Knight Foundation)[https://knightfoundation.org/] grant to improve its open-source, digital storytelling platform.
-Our goal is to deliver a new version of a tool that is already in use at the museum that we call (Art Stories)[artstories.artsmia.org].
+The Minneapolis Institute of Art (Mia) received a [Knight Foundation](https://knightfoundation.org/) grant to improve its open-source, digital storytelling platform.
+Our goal is to deliver a new version of a tool that is already in use at the museum that we call [Art Stories](artstories.artsmia.org).
 We’re working on adding more features, additional flexibility in the formatting of stories, and an improved CMS to ensure these stories are easy to create.

 ##### So who’s getting it done?